 - Flexible message processing on delivery, controlled by SIEVE.

 - A back-end driver for support of IMAP archives to provide multi-user access to IMAP archives, which per-user flags maintained in a database for registered users.
 This includes an option to operate in read-only mode.

 An M-Box server is based around a message database, and has three multi-threaded servers that access this database:

 - lmptd: supports message delivery using LMTP.

 The most important part of the M-Box architecture is the database design.
 M-Box uses a database abstraction layer, so that it is possible to use different database back-ends.
-This has been prototyped with several back-ends, although a single database back-end is currently being provided.
-Future releases of M-Box will take advantage of this architectural flexibility.
+This has been prototyped with several back-ends.
+Two database back-end are currently being provided, one for standard usage and one for archive access.

 The underlying database is mapped onto the underlying file store using a format which we call “mdir”.
 This uses the basic approach of the popular maildir format, which enables mailbox sharing without use of file system locks.
 Mdir differs from maildir primarily to enable performance improvements, particularly in support of IMAP.
 Key features of the mdir format: